-The neural networks are simple multilayer perceptrons consisting of three hidden layers, each with 100 nodes, and utilize the ELU function as their activation function.
-We stop the training after the mean squared error between the prediction and training data reaches $10^{-4}$.
-When applied to the system linearized around an orbit, the theory developed in the previous sections can be used to understand the local behavior of the nearby trajectories: \begin{itemize} \item The Backward Euler may lead to expansive systems, a consequence corresponding to the possibility that $\operatorname{Re}(\hat\lambda)>0$; \item The Implicit Trapezoidal Rule and Implicit Midpoint Rule (these two methods coincide for linear problems) can better capture the nonlinear conservative nature of the dynamical system; a consequence corresponding to the method's stability region includes the imaginary axis but not the right half plane. \item The observed orbits may become a limit cycle for the vector field learned by the Implicit Trapezoidal and Implicit Midpoint Rules. \end{itemize} See the top row in Figure~\ref{fig:LV_1e_1_results}.
+The neural networks are simple multilayer perceptrons with three hidden layers, each with 100 nodes, and use the ELU activation function.
+We stop the \review{learning} after the mean squared error between the \review{predictions and observations} reaches $10^{-4}$.
+When applied to the system linearized around an orbit, the theory developed in the previous sections can be used to understand the local behavior of the nearby trajectories: \begin{itemize} \item The Implicit Euler may lead to expansive systems, a consequence corresponding to the possibility that $\operatorname{Re}(\hat\lambda)>0$; \item The Implicit Trapezoidal Rule and the Implicit Midpoint Rule can better capture the nonlinear conservative nature of the dynamical system; a consequence corresponding to each method's stability region, including the imaginary axis but not the right half plane. \item The observed orbits may become a limit cycle for the vector field learned by either the Implicit Trapezoidal Rule or the Implicit Midpoint Rule. \end{itemize} See the top row in Figure~\ref{fig:LV_1e_1_results}.
 Additionally, the second row shows trajectories originating from various initial data points.
-Although the Implicit Trapezoidal Rule and the Implicit Midpoint Rule more effectively capture the conservative property of the training data, the other trajectories, e.g., the orange and green trajectories, do not generate a close orbit.
-The orbit where the observation snapshots lie seems to be a limit cycle for the learned vector field.
+Although the Implicit Trapezoidal Rule and the Implicit Midpoint Rule both more effectively capture the conservative property of the given data, the other trajectories, e.g., the orange and green trajectories, do not generate a close orbit.
+The orbit containing the observation snapshots appears to be a limit cycle of the learned vector field.
 Observe that both the orange and the green trajectories spiral towards the purple.

-Figure~\ref{fig:LV_1e_1_results} presents the learned dynamics trained using data sampled from $h = 0.1$.
-Even though the data points ``cover" a wider region, the undesirable numerical artifacts from the Backward Euler method persist.
+Figure~\ref{fig:LV_1e_1_results} presents the learned dynamics using data sampled from $h = 0.1$.
+Even though the data points "cover" a wider region, the undesirable numerical artifacts from the Implicit Euler method persist.

 Figure~\ref{fig:LV_1e_2_results} shows the learning results using the dataset with $h = 0.01$.
-Although a finer sampling timestep is used, the learning results using the Backward Euler method continue to show expansive outcomes.
+Although a finer sampling timestep is used, the learning results using the Implicit Euler method continue to show expansive outcomes.